 - Plants may start to die if the infestation is severe.

-If you notice these signs and want to be sure of what you’re dealing with, you can hold a sheet of white paper under the leaves of your plants and shake them.
-If you see tiny, spider-like creatures drop down, then you have yourself a spider mite infestation.
+If you notice these signs and want to be sure of what you’re dealing with, you can hold a piece of white paper under the leaves of your plants and shake them.
+If you see tiny spider-like creatures drop down, then you have yourself a spider mite infestation.

 You might also like: How To Get Rid Of Whiteflies Naturally